EU data protection regulations: will they work, and how do we prepare?

 Mark Brown, executive director at Ernst & Young agreed.
 It was important, he said, to remember why regulation was required.
-“It’s because most businesses haven’t cared about this topic… There is no incentive for most companies to do privacy.”
-Fines in the past have been seen as little more than “a slap on the wrist,” said Brown.
-In turn this has “bred a cultural malaise in most companie.”
+“It’s because most businesses haven’t cared about this topic … There is no incentive for most companies to do privacy.”
+Fines in the past have been seen as little more than “a slap on the wrist”, said Brown citing one business executive who described a £500,000 penalty – the maximum the UK information commissioner can apply – as “not even a rounding error for our company”.
+In turn this has “bred a cultural malaise in most companies”.
 The prospect of fines of up to €100m or 5 per cent of global annual turnover would focus minds, Brown said.
-“You can’t provision for that,” he added.
+“You can’t provision for that.”

 But despite the laudable intent, there is devil in the detail of these multi-faceted regulations; as four headline proposals demonstrate.

 1. The right to be forgotten